Felipecardosovargas/portfolio/README.md

 # Personal Portfolio

-My first personal portfolio — built with vanilla HTML and CSS.
+My first personal portfolio — built with vanilla HTML, CSS, and JavaScript.

 ## About

-This is my first personal portfolio, developed from scratch using only plain HTML and CSS, without any frameworks.
+This is my first personal portfolio, developed from scratch using only plain HTML, CSS, and JavaScript, without any frameworks.
 The goal was to create a simple, responsive, and elegant page to showcase my projects and skills.

 ## Features

 - Responsive design
 - No frameworks used
-- Focus on HTML and CSS best practices
+- Focus on HTML, CSS, and JavaScript best practices

 ## Technologies

 - HTML5
 - CSS3
-- Js
+- JavaScript (Vanilla)

 ## Preview

 (Add a link or screenshot of the project here)